ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-A high school student with a strong interest in biomechanical engineering and robotics, Adam interns at a seed-stage [robotics startup](https://watneyrobotics.com) in San Francisco from day one.
+A high school student with a strong interest in biomechanical engineering and robotics, Adam interns at a [robotics startup](https://watneyrobotics.com) in San Francisco from day one.
 Adam's [science projects](https://adamcheong.com/projects/) since 7th grade, from hydroponics to computational biology, have won STEM fair awards every year.
 Adam is currently a member of the [Masason Foundation](https://masason-foundation.org/en/scholars/?scholar_id=131274).

 Adam has taken a rigorous [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar.
 He'll be residing at [Bowles Hall](https://www.bowleshall.org/) and taking CS classes this summer.
 Adam enjoys the great outdoors; he is a certified scuba diver, an avid hiker and an alpinist.